benc-uk/nodejs-demoapp/readme.md

 This is a simple Node.js web app using the Express framework and EJS templates.

 Based on the standard express-generator template with EJS views e.g. `express --git --view=ejs` but has been enhanced with Bootstrap, FontAwesome and App Insights.
+The app has two basic pages accessed from the nav bar menu:
-The app will show some basic system information on the 'sys info' page, and can also show if it is running from within a Docker container.
+ - SYSTEM - Will show some system & runtime information, and will also display if the app is running from within a Docker container.
+ - WEATHER - Performs geo IP reverse lookup of the requesting client using [freegeoip.net](http://freegeoip.net).
+The resulting location is used to fetch a weather forecast from the [Dark Sky](http://darksky.net) weather API.
+The results are show using animated [Skycons](https://darkskyapp.github.io/skycons/).
+The has the added bonus of allowing you to see dependency calls (out to both external APIs) on the App Insights map

 ![screen](https://user-images.githubusercontent.com/14982936/30772489-40a02d14-a054-11e7-8a84-8e13e0af4725.png)

 ## Running